feedpm/feed-docs/docs/css/coding-guidelines.md

 ---

-### Organizing all Elements of the Stylesheet
+### Organizing all elements of the stylesheet

-Organizing the elements of a Stylesheet from top to bottom might not be as easy as it might seem to be.
-Sometimes, if the designer has the least idea of CSS, they might start organizing the elements by arranging these in the order they would like them to be.
-However, when it comes to writing CSS code, this might not be a good practice, as it might become difficult for others or yourself to locate the CSS code elements within the stylesheet.

-They can be ordered starting from inclusive styles, which include body, H1, p, a and similar ones.
-These should be followed by a header and a footer.
+Organizing the elements of a stylesheet should begin with inclusive styles, such as body, H1, p, and a, followed by a header and a footer.
+The organization should be from top to bottom.

 Below given is an example of how this code structure should be written: